 Professor, Students Help Draft Senate Bill To Expand Civil Rights Act

-Professor Dayna Bowen Matthew ’87 of the University of Virginia School of Law and five of her students helped draft legislation now before Congress that aims to reduce environmental harms to minority communities.
+Professor Dayna Bowen Matthew ’87 of the University of Virginia School of Law and five students helped draft legislation now before Congress that aims to reduce environmental harms to minority communities.